-What We Talk About When We Talk About Books by Leah Price is a must read book for anyone interested in the history of the book and its place in society both in the past and today.
+What We Talk About When We Talk About Books by Leah Price is a must read book for anyone interested in the history of the book and its place in society both in the past and today, according to our review.

 Five Books review

 Leah Price’s What We Talk About When We Talk About Books is packed with fascinating tidbits about books and their readers over the centuries.
 Price—an English professor and a historian of the book, first at Harvard and now Rutgers—makes shrewd observations across historical time in a concise volume, coming in at just under 200 pages.
 The first two chapters, far and away my favorites, debunk a lot of the false dilemmas put forward in modern obituaries for the printed word.
 Most of us have heard these (or some version of them), whether in the news or even, ironically, from friends and family on Facebook: “The novel is dead!
 No one reads newspapers anymore!
 The Kindle will decimate libraries!
 Smart phones cause cancer—or worse, they wreck our attention spans!!”

 Like all fearmongering about cultural decay, these arguments skew toward exaggeration; they necessarily spring from the logical premise that everything is, without a doubt, always getting worse.
 Think about it: to be convinced the novel is somehow newly dead each passing year (it must be exhausted, having died again and again so many times now!) you have to be what Price calls a “nostalgist for print.”
 You’re either on the side of technology, or the side of the physical book; pro-past or pro-future.
 In this view, Kindles and iPads become not just a different way of reading, but evidence of Silicon Valley’s thirsty blood-letting of literature—a parasitic trend doomed to continue, vampire-like, until publishers croak and authors become mere ghosts, wandering empty houses with empty shelves.